 Microbes are the oldest form of life on earth

 There are microbes everywhere.
 Your body contains 10 times more microbes than human cells.
 Each of us has a microbiome: our own community of trillions of single cell, living organisms; an integral part of us.
 As we look after it, it looks after us.

-Healthy biomes contain a huge variety of microbes doing thousands of different jobs: breaking down food in the gut, delivering calcium and vital nutrients to where they are needed, and generally boosting our health and that of our soils, plants and animals.
+Healthy biomes contain a huge variety of microbes doing thousands of different jobs, like breaking down food in the gut, delivering calcium and vital nutrients to where they are needed, and generally boosting our health and that of our soils, plants and animals.